 everything to do with the show becomes strictly confidential.
 Remember spies are

-Despite the show’s obvious appeal and success it only ran for one series, despite the fact that on the final show a new series was mentioned and in May 1959 Jack Good flew to America to sign some American talent to appear on the next series of Oh Boy! to begin in September with Jerry Lee Lewis, Jackie Wilson and The Coasters among the acts he wanted to appear.
+Despite the show’s obvious appeal and success it only ran for one series.
+This was unknown at the time of the final show as a new series was mentioned and in May 1959 Jack Good flew to America to sign some American talent to appear on the next series of Oh Boy! due to begin in September with Jerry Lee Lewis, Jackie Wilson and The Coasters among the acts he wanted to book.
 The BBC had tried to emulate and retaliate with Dig This! and Drumbeat on a Saturday evening, but failed.
 Since the BBC were copying the format Good was preparing his next move.
 A new series was expected and announced by Ron Rowson, programme controller of ABC in March and scheduled to begin 12th September 1959, but it never appeared.
+An article in the New Musical Express 8th May 1959 put the return date as 19th September, with Cliff Richard tentatively booked.
+It was possible that Lord Rockingham's XI would not return for the new series, so Bill Shepherd might have become the new musical director.
 In August 1959 an ABC representative said "It's definitely on!"
+Rowson, talking to the New Musical Express, said "When the programme returns in the autumn, it will not be in its present form and will probably even have changed its title.
+It will be as different from the present presentation as Oh Boy! was from 6.5 Special".

-Good was moving on to another project, the Marty Wilde vehicle Boy Meets Girls for ABC.
+Good however was moving on to another project, the Marty Wilde vehicle Boy Meets Girls for ABC.
 ABC had plans to vacate the theatre in London and move to Manchester which also didn't meet with Good's approval.
 The show had an unexpected new lease of life in the summer of 1959 when the American ABC network bought the series as a summer replacement show.
 Brenda Lee, a previous guest on the UK show, was employed to film new introductions.
+The NME claimed that it was proposed that the new version of Oh Boy! would also be shown in the USA, as a part of the Dick Clark Show.
 Good had made a contact with America and was to America that he brought back the Oh Boy! format in the shape of ABC's Shindig! in 1964.
-Good made a return to Britain in 1968 with a reunion show, while a fully fledged revival came about in 1978 on ATV, followed by Let’s Rock! in 1981.
+Good made a return to Britain in 1968 with a reunion show, while a fully fledged revival came about in 1978 on ATV, followed by Let’s Rock! in 1981, making a star of Shakin' Stevens in the process.